Skip to main content

 Bills

-Members continue to check and change the Renters' Rights Bill and Employment Rights Bill, debate the key principles of the Sentencing Guidelines (Pre-sentence Reports) Bill, and 'tidy up' the Property (Digital Assets etc) Bill.
+Members continued to check and change the Renters' Rights Bill and Employment Rights Bill, debated the key principles of the Sentencing Guidelines (Pre-sentence Reports) Bill, and 'tidied up' the Property (Digital Assets etc) Bill.

 Debates

-The elimination of antisemitism on university campuses, plus the 80th Anniversary of Victory in Europe and Victory Over Japan are on the agenda.
+The elimination of antisemitism on university campuses, plus the 80th Anniversary of Victory in Europe and Victory Over Japan were on the agenda.

 Committees